Look at what you’ve given to our community….

 Here we mention all those who have supported or contributed to the work

-the Food Center during this difficult 2020 year.
+the Food Center during these difficult years of 2020 and 2021.

 Raecine Meza made a wonderful donation at the Christmas request of her sister-in-law, Brisalva Meza.
 Thanks to both of you.